West Essex High School: Athletics

 The girls' soccer team won the 2005 North I Group II state sectional championships, Essex County champion and ranked 20th overall in New Jersey.

 The softball team was the 2006 Iron Hills Conference Champions, North II Group II state champions, 2007 Essex County Champions (upset No. 1 Star-Ledger and No. 1 seeded Bloomfield in the semi-final game and beat the No. 2 seed Mount St. Dominic Academy by a score of 2–0 in the championship game), 2009 Iron Hills Conference Champions, 2010 North II Group II sectional champion (winning all four playoff games by shutout, including an 8-0 win over Rutherford High School in the tournament final), Ranked No. 1 in the County, First time in school history ranked in The Star-Ledger top 20, Ranked No. 9 in the state.

 The boys' track team had been undefeated in dual meets since 2009 and its record was 51-0 in the Super Essex Conference.
 The team won the North II Group II state sectional champions in 2015, their first state title since 1979. and repeated as sectional champion in 2016.
 The team was the 2016 Group II state relay champions.

 In 2010, the baseball team defeated Audubon High School in the tournament final to win the Group II state championship.
 In 2006, the team was seeded # 15 in the 74th Greater Newark Tournament, the West Essex Knights defeated No. 2 Nutley High School, No. 10 Montclair Kimberley Academy, No. 3, East Side High School, and No. 1 Seton Hall Preparatory School (by a score of 5-2 in the championship game), en route to the school's first ever GNT championship.
 In 2009 the Knights won the North II Group II sectional championship, defeating Hackettstown High School.
 In the most successful season in school history, the 2010 team won the 77th Greater Newark Tournament, Super Essex Conference champions, North II Group II and Group II state champions en route to becoming the No. 1 ranked team in New Jersey as well as 7th on the East Coast according to USA Today.

 The golf team compiled an 88–0 dual match record from 1980 through 1983.
 1980, 1981, 1982, 1983, 2007 Iron Hills Conference Champions, 2007 Group II State Sectional 2nd Place, 1983 NJSIAA Tournament of Champions 6th Place Overall, 2007 NJSIAA Tournament of Champions 8th Place overall.

 The girls track team won the Group II indoor relay championship in 2016.

-The girls track team won the indoor Group II state title in 2017.
+The girls track team won the winter / indoor Group II state title in 2017.